Our Gardening Year 2023

 I always try to start the BCS machines every month or so and run them for 5 minutes and give them a quick spin, but having left them too long this winter, they won’t start so time for new spark plugs for them both, after 5 years or so.

 2 more sessions of track pothole filling, and in a sure sign that I’m feeling better, I get some energy for the long job of placing the huge surplus of snowdrops that I’ve potted up, back into the garden.
 We’ve had a steady trickle of visitors and sold more bulbs than ever before, but 80% plus will remain to go back in the garden a.s.a.p.
-Fortunately, we have many gaps still to be infilled, and the display this year has been fabulous.
-I complete a second seasonal YouTube of how the garden looked between Valentine’s and St David’s days
+Fortunately, we have many gaps still to be filled, and the display this year has been fabulous.
+I completed a second seasonal YouTube of how the garden looked between Valentine’s and St David’s days

 With a fantastic crop of blossom on our ‘Tomcot’ apricots and the nearest very active hive a little way from the greenhouse, I begin to prop the door ajar towards the end of the week, opening it around 10. am.
-By Sunday, just a couple of days after the door was first opened, the bees have found the blossom in serious numbers.
+By Sunday, just a couple of days after the door was first opened, the bees had found the blossom in serious numbers.
 Standing inside, there must be 100 plus bees at peak times, the buzzing is phenomenal and the scent of the flowers is nearly overwhelming.
 The last bees don’t leave until 5 pm when the door gets shut.
 We should have a great crop of fruit this year!

 February – Week 4:

 Week 4 is largely taken up with a wonderful time with 5 of our grandchildren minus parents staying, as well as more garden visitors.
 It ends up being the driest February for over 30 years. so although the weather isn’t perfect, apart from one drizzly day, we can get outside, and show them frogspawn, catkins, and primroses.
 And the snowdrops, as well as the delights of how to work a woodburning stove.
-I do manage one session of weeding down the meadow copse hedge border, always one of the worst, and most recent areas turned into garden.
+I do manage one session of weeding down the meadow copse hedge border, always one of the worst, and most recent areas to be turned into garden.
 William finishes raking up leaves from the Southerly aspect of cae efail and filling more big bags with them to rot down.

 Sort out some nice potato tubers ready for chitting